Psychological Testing Services

-Mental Health testing can help a therapist or individual better understand what is going on and help to determine a diagnosis and treatment plan.
+Psychological testing can help therapists and clients better understand what is going on and help to determine a diagnosis and treatment plan.

 Often the combination of cognitive testing and emotional tests can help determine how factors interact and impact functioning.

-Questions of fitness where decisions are being made about patients based on their psychological functioning (i.e., return to work).
+Mental Health testing helps answer questions of fitness where decisions are being made about clients based on their psychological functioning (i.e., returning to work).

-Psychological assessments give you relatively objective evidence to be used in decision-making processes.
+Lastly, a psychological evaluation gives you and your therapist objective evidence that can be used in decision-making processes.

-Psychological Testing and Evaluations are tailored to each person and the process includes:
+Psychological Testing is tailored to each person and the process includes:

 An initial appointment with our Pscychologist, Ed Bieda, LCP.

 At this appointment, Dr. Bieda will gather information and discuss with you what he feels will be the best plan for testing.

 Once testing is complete an additional appointment will be scheduled.